 On the other hand, people we care about can stop coming around too.
 Even this is not too bad if it happens for a logical reason.
 We may miss them, but so long as they’re honest about why they’re not coming to Second Life, most of us can handle it.
 Even the “I just need a break from Second Life” explanation is usually understandable.

 The disappearances that seem to affect people the most are those that happen suddenly, often without warning.
-The partner or friend is full-on into hanging out, showers you with attention, and then suddenly… poof.
+The partner or friend is fully into hanging out, showers you with attention, and then suddenly… poof.
 They just stop coming.
-Some have real reasons for being away and tell you the truth if you check on them, but others reply with fake excuses – or maybe they don’t respond at all.
+Some have genuine reasons for being away and tell you the truth if you check on them, but others reply with fake excuses – or maybe they don’t respond at all.